I'm a member

 The wearable cardioverter defibrillator (WCD) is an external device that is intended to perform the same tasks as an ICD, without requiring invasive procedures.
 It consists of a vest that is worn continuously underneath the patient's clothing.
-Part of this vest is the 'electrode belt' that contains the cardiac monitoring electrodes, and the therapy electrodes that deliver a countershock.
+Part of this vest is the 'electrode belt' that contains the cardiac-monitoring electrodes, and the therapy electrodes that deliver a counter shock.
 The vest is connected to a monitor with a battery pack and alarm module that is worn on the patient's belt.
-The monitor contains the electronics that interpret the cardiac rhythm and determines when a countershock is necessary.
+The monitor contains the electronics that interpret the cardiac rhythm and determines when a counter shock is necessary.
 The alarm module alerts the patient to certain conditions by lights or voice messages, during which time a conscious patient can abort or delay the shock.

 The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."
-The vest was renamed and is now called the Zoll® LifeVest®.
+The vest was renamed the Zoll® LifeVest®.

 Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who: